If you’re unsure whether your Greater Richmond house has poor indoor air quality (IAQ), it likely does.

 Volatile Organic Compounds

-They’re found in paint and stains along with:
+They’re found in paint and stains in addition to:

 - Furniture